Robotnik08/docato/README.md

 ## Installation

 To install Docato, you need to have Dosato installed.
-You can install Dosato by following the instructions on the [Dosato GitHub page](https://github.com/Robotnik08/cdosato).<br>
+You can install Dosato by following the instructions on going [here](https://github.com/Robotnik08/cdosato/releases/latest).<br>

 After you have Dosato installed, you can run Docato by running the following command in the terminal: